Woods Hole Oceanographic Institution

 If yes, please describe this equipment: Temperature/salinity/pressure loggers that are deployed in two brine pools.

-Does this equipment use any glass spheres for either buoyancy or as pressure housings? no
+Does this equipment use any glass spheres, ceramic housings or similar (non-metallic materials) for either buoyancy or as pressure housings? no

 Will hazardous material be utilized? no